 - Well you can use it yourself if it is not being rented out – That is the biggest draw card, a cheap holiday as you are staying at your own Holiday Rental for free

 - If you live near by you can regularly check up on and do maintenance when ever you need to yourself.
 Save money doing things yourself, and the ATO will help you pay for this.
-(Its called Negative Gearing)
+(Its called Negative Gearing if making a loss)

-- You can negative gear the property the same as normal investment properties.
-This is your losses can be offset against your regular income.
+- You can negatively gear the holiday house property the same as normal investment properties.
+This is because your losses can be offset against your regular income.
 Australian Tax Office high-five again

 - It’s an Investment that should always increase in value every year as long as the location is good.
 So tenants help pay it off, ATO helps pay it off, and Capital Gains Helps pay it off.
 WINNING